yuchen170/ISC2-CC-Study-Material/Notes/Network Security/Network Security.md

 The OSI Model was developed to establish a common way to describe the communication structure for interconnected computer systems.
 The OSI model serves as an abstract framework, or theoretical model, for how protocols should function in an ideal world, on ideal hardware.
 Thus, the OSI model has become a common conceptual reference that is used to understand the communication of various hierarchical components from software interfaces to physical hardware.

-The OSI model divides networking tasks into seven distinct layers.
+The [OSI](https://www.ithome.com.tw/tech/47085) model divides networking tasks into **seven distinct layers**.
 Each layer is responsible for performing specific tasks or operations with the goal of supporting data exchange (in other words, network communication) between two computers.
 The layers are interchangeably referenced by name or layer number.
 For example, Layer 3 is also known as the Network Layer.
 The layers are ordered specifically to indicate how information flows through the various levels of communication.
 Each layer communicates directly with the layer above and the layer below it.
 For example, Layer 3 communicates with both the Data Link (2) and Transport (4) layers.

 The Application, Presentation, and Session Layers (5-7) are commonly referred to simply as data.
 However, each layer has the potential to perform encapsulation (enforcement of data hiding and code hiding during all phases of software development and operational use.
 Bundling together data and methods is the process of encapsulation; its opposite process may be called unpacking, revealing, or using other terms.
 Also used to refer to taking any set of data and packaging it or hiding it in another data structure, as is common in network protocols and encryption.).
 Encapsulation is the addition of header and possibly a footer (trailer) data by a protocol used at that layer of the OSI model.
 Encapsulation is particularly important when discussing Transport, Network and Data Link layers (2-4), which all generally include some form of header.
 At the Physical Layer (1), the data unit is converted into binary, i.e., 01010111, and sent across physical wires such as an ethernet cable.